What Areas of Camp Lejeune Were Contaminated?

 Contact a Camp Lejeune Water Contamination Attorney

-If you or someone you know was stationed or lived or worked at Camp Lejeune between August 1, 1953, and December 31, 1987, and diagnosed with cancer or another serious illness, the New York Personal Injury lawyers at Douglas and London can help.
+If you or someone you know was stationed or lived or worked at Camp Lejeune between August 1, 1953, and December 31, 1987, and diagnosed with cancer or another serious illness, the New York Personal Injury lawyers at Douglas & London can help.

 Contact us today to schedule a free, no-obligation consultation.
 After evaluating your case, we will let you know if you are eligible.
 If so, we may be able to negotiate a settlement so that you or affected family members may receive compensation for medical treatment and more.
 If a settlement is not reached, we are ready and able to litigate your case.